 The Duty of Care of a Common Carrier

-This is a standard of care that goes beyond the negligence doctrine that will apply to the usual personal injury case.
+This standard of care goes beyond the negligence doctrine that will apply to the usual personal injury case.

 While the same concept of negligence applies to a case, the common carrier doctrine means that a jury may be more likely to find that a carrier acted unreasonably under the circumstances.

-In fact, they have the obligation to use more than just reasonable care.
-Utmost is considered more than reasonable.
+They must use more than just reasonable care.
+The utmost is considered more than reasonable.

 Common Carriers vs. Private Carriers

-There is a difference between a common carrier and a private carrier.
-A common carrier holds itself out to the general public as being able to private transport.
+There is a difference between a common carrier and a private carrier, where the former holds itself out to the general public as being able to private transport.

 This could also include transporting cargo from one destination to another.

-The key difference between the two is whether the company holds itself out to the general public as potential customers.
+The key difference is whether the company holds itself out to the general public as potential customers.